 Pass along the method, not just the order: Perhaps my biggest takeaway from looking back is that I want to empower my team to make the right decisions, not just teach them to take orders.
 This means I need to take more time to sit down with a team member, and review how to approach and analyze a problem.
 I would focus more on how to arrive at a conclusion, rather than just praise or criticize the result.
 This would be the counterpoint to the old-school means of changing activities by beating policy into the heads of employees.
 Policies are informed by objectives, and without understanding how to strategize to achieve those objectives, following policy will manifest as filling orders even when it doesn’t make sense to.

 Likewise I need to ask well-worded questions to illicit a breakdown of how my mangers think about problems as learning opportunities for myself.
 I want to take a first-principles approach to both learning how and teaching how-to problem solve.
 As mentioned above, I believe humility is going to be a key ingredient to enacting this self-managing policy.
 However, I believe a lot of managers have an aversion to humility because it seems like such an antithesis to authority.
 I read an article recently by Dan Cable that I think summed up nicely why this is not the case:

 “Humility and servant leadership do not imply that leaders have low self-esteem, or take on an attitude of servility.
 Instead, servant leadership emphasizes that the responsibility of a leader is to increase the ownership, autonomy, and responsibility of followers — to encourage them to think for themselves and try out their own ideas.”

-For more information on how SafeSourcing can assist you in exploring your procurement solutions for your business or on our “Risk Free” trial program, please contact a SafeSourcing Customer Service Representative.
+Please leave a comment or for more information on how SafeSourcing can assist your team with your procurement process or on our “Risk Free” trial program, please contact a SafeSourcing Customer Service Representative.
 We have an entire customer services team waiting to assist you today.